Associate Degree in Business

 - MGMT 280 Introduction to Business Consulting

-To receive an Associate of Science degree in Business students must earn 60 semester credit hours.
+To receive an Associate of Science degree in Business, students must earn 60 semester credit hours.
 Unless noted otherwise, all courses carry three semester credits hours.
-Program requirements are listed on the following page.
+Program course requirements are listed in the credit requirements section below.

 ASSOCIATE OF SCIENCE IN BUSINESS